MartinMars100/library-manager-4/README.md

-This App is From the Treehouse Course,
-  "Using SQL and Node.js with Sequelize"
-The App allows a person to save, modify and delete a library of blog posts.
+This Application Helps A Library Manage it's books, patrons, and loans.
+It features a Sequelize Database.

-## To Start the App
+## To Start the Website
 From your console, install all dependencies that are listed in the package.json file.
 Next, run: npm start